SilensAngelusNex/silensangelusnex.github.com/_posts/2017-09-05-daleville.md

 ### Day 94 September 1
 ---

 My friends abandoned me!
-It was raining hard all day and I reached the shelter we'd decided to stay when I found out that thw rest of the group had gone in to town to stay in a motel.
+It was raining hard all day and I reached the shelter we'd decided to stay when I found out that the rest of the group had gone in to town to stay in a motel.
 Apparently they were wet and cold or something.
 I did my best to snuggle up in the shelter and ate for about four hours.

 ### Day 95 September 2
 ---